victoraditya/agent-gke-demo/observability.md

 To see the "Chain of Thought" (e.g., Researcher -> Gemini -> Summary -> Writer), you need **Tracing**.

-### Option A: LangSmith (Easiest for LangChain)
+### Option A: Google Cloud Trace (Native)
-If you use LangChain, this is the native way.

-1. Sign up for LangSmith.
-2. Add environment variables in `k8s/deployment.yaml`:
-    ```yaml
-    env:
-      - name: LANGCHAIN_TRACING_V2
-        value: "true"
-      - name: LANGCHAIN_API_KEY
-        valueFrom:
-          secretKeyRef:
-            name: langchain-secret
-            key: api-key
-    ```
+ Since we are using **Google ADK** on GCP, this is the default and recommended option.

+ 1.  **Enable API**: Ensure Cloud Trace API is enabled.
+ 2.  **ADK Integration**: The `google-adk` library automatically integrates with Google Cloud Trace when running in a GCP environment.
-3.  **Result**: You see a beautiful UI showing every step the agent took.
+ 3.  **Result**: You can see traces in the Google Cloud Console under **Trace**.

 ### Option B: OpenTelemetry (Enterprise Standard)
 If you want to send data to **Dynatrace**, **Splunk**, or **Google Cloud Trace**.

 1. Install packages:
     ```bash
-    pip install opentelemetry-api opentelemetry-sdk opentelemetry-instrumentation-langchain
+    pip install opentelemetry-api opentelemetry-sdk opentelemetry-exporter-gcp-trace
     ```
 2. Initialize in `main.py`:
     ```python